fastai/course20/docs/start_sagemaker.md

 ## Pricing

-The instance we suggest, ml.p2.xlarge, is $1.26 an hour.
+The default instance type, ml.p2.xlarge, is $1.26 an hour.
 The hourly rate is dependent on the instance type selected, see all available types [here](https://aws.amazon.com/sagemaker/pricing/).
 You will need to explicitely request a service limit increase to use ml.p2.xlarge or the ml.p3.2xlarge instance, [here](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase).
 Select limit type SageMaker and  in the request select the region you want to work in, SageMaker Notebooks & the instance type you are planning to use.
 Select a new limit value of 1, add a description and submit on the bottom right of the page.
 Instances must be stopped to end billing.

  <img alt="limitincrease" src="/docs/images/aws/increase_limit_sagemaker.png" class="screenshot">